 We've reviewed over 50 mice so far, and these are our recommendations for the best mice for MMOs.
 Also check out our recommendations for the best gaming mice, the best wireless gaming mice, and the best FPS mice.

 If you play MMOs but also play other games like FPS or MOBAs, get the Razer Naga Trinity.
-It might not be as well-built as the metallic Corsair Scimitar Pro, and you won't be able to move around the side buttons, but the design of this mouse is far more versatile.
+It might not be as well-built as the metallic Corsair Scimitar Pro RGB, and you won't be able to move around the side buttons, but the design of this mouse is even more versatile.
 It features swappable side panels that have different button layouts.
 You can either choose from a typical 2-button FPS layout, a circular 7-button layout for MOBAs, or a 12-button MMO layout.
 However, it's a bit on the larger side, so it might not be suited for people with smaller hands.

 If you want the best mouse for MMOs, then get the Corsair, but if you play a wider variety of games, grab the Razer instead as it's way more versatile.

 If you're looking to create a cleaner setup with fewer wires, check out the Logitech G604 Lightspeed, the best wireless mouse for MMO games that we've reviewed so far.
 It's a mouse that's designed for right-handed use, and due to its size, it's better suited for medium to large hands, regardless of the type of grip that you use.
 It can be paired using the included unifying USB receiver or through Bluetooth, which means that you can pair it to two different devices, and switching between them is just a press of a button.
 Unfortunately, while it comes with a USB cable, the mouse doesn't have a built-in rechargeable battery and uses a single AA battery instead.